Ratios At A Glance

 It is important to consider the supervision ratios of adults to Youth Members when planning any Guiding activity.

 Adult to Youth Member ratios vary according to the ages of the girls and the results of any risk assessment undertaken for the activity.
-There are some specific rules applicable for some activities including for members with additional needs, international travel, swimming and boating activities.
+There must not be any occasion in which one girl is alone with one adult.
+There must always be a minimum of two adults supervising girls at all times.
+Further, there are some specific rules applicable for some activities including for members with additional needs, international travel, swimming and boating activities.

-The table below identifies the number of adults required for different Girl Guide activities.
+The table below identifies the minimum number of adults required for different Girl Guide activities.

 Routine/Predictable Non-Routine/Irregular